Processing Your Payment

 But it was the culture Curtis and her colleagues created that eventually paved the way for something like that to happen.

-“She’s transformed the company, been able to hire a lot of good people, and attracts ambitious people,” said David Hayes, past principal of BSC and current chairman of the board, who worked with Curtis for more than a decade.
+“She’s transformed the company, been able to hire a lot of good people, and attracts ambitious people,” said David Hayes, past principal of BSC and retired chairman of the board, who worked with Curtis for more than a decade.
 “It’s been very healthy for the company.”

 Curtis said she wanted to help create a work environment where all of leadership had a voice, where things like promotions and having a seat at the table weren’t solely based on years of service.
 In her previous role as a principal of the company’s Worcester business unit, she found although she was able to create a strong culture within her team, she’d hit roadblocks when she had to reach to the broader organization.